What did the American Taxpayer Relief Act of 2012 do?

-- Tax Rates: Maintains the basic marginal tax rate structure of 10, 15, 25, 28, 33, and 35 percent for taxable income under $400,000 ($450,000 for married taxpayers filing jointly); the thresholds are indexed for inflation after 2013.
+- Tax Rates: ATRA maintained the basic marginal tax rate structure of 10, 15, 25, 28, 33, and 35 percent for taxable income under $400,000 ($450,000 for married taxpayers filing jointly); the thresholds were indexed for inflation after 2013.
 Taxpayers with taxable income above the thresholds face a 39.6 percent marginal tax rate.

 - Pease and PEP: The limitation on itemized deductions (Pease) and the personal exemption phaseout (PEP) applies only to taxpayers with adjusted gross incomes of $250,000 or more ($300,000 for married taxpayers filing jointly); the thresholds are indexed for inflation after 2013.

-- Child Credits: The child tax credit (CTC) equals $1,000 per child and is refundable up to 15 percent of earnings above $10,000 (indexed for inflation after 2001).
+- Child Credits: The child tax credit equals $1,000 per child and is refundable up to 15 percent of earnings above $10,000 (indexed for inflation after 2001).
 Another ATRA provision temporarily reduced the refundability threshold to $3,000.
-The child and dependent tax care credit rate begins at 35 percent on eligible expenses up to $3,000 per child (to a maximum of $6,000) and phases down to 20 percent between AGIs of $15,000 and $43,000.
+The child and dependent tax care credit rate begins at 35 percent on eligible expenses up to $3,000 per child (to a maximum of $6,000) and phases down to 20 percent between adjusted gross incomes of $15,000 and $43,000.

-- Education Tax: Maintains higher annual contribution limits for Coverdell education savings accounts and higher phaseout ranges for the student loan interest deduction.
+- Education Tax: ATRA maintained higher annual contribution limits for Coverdell education savings accounts and higher phaseout ranges for the student loan interest deduction.

-- Capital Gains and Dividends: Retains 15 percent tax rates on long-term capital gains and qualified dividends (0 percent for those who would otherwise be in the bottom two tax brackets) for taxpayers in all but the top income tax bracket; sets a 20 percent rate for those in the top bracket.
+- Capital Gains and Dividends: ATRA retained 15 percent tax rates on long-term capital gains and qualified dividends (0 percent for those who would otherwise be in the bottom two tax brackets) for taxpayers in all but the top income tax bracket; the law also sets a 20 percent rate for those in the top bracket.

-- Alternative Minimum Tax (AMT): Sets the 2012 AMT exemption at $50,600 ($78,750 for married taxpayers filing jointly) and indexes the exemption amount, the exemption phaseout threshold, and the future tax brackets for inflation.
+- Alternative Minimum Tax: ATRA set the 2012 alternative minimum tax exemption at $50,600 ($78,750 for married taxpayers filing jointly) and indexes the exemption amount, the exemption phaseout threshold, and the future tax brackets for inflation.